Getting Started for Video Conferences

 2. Accept calls only from contacts in the address book.

 3. Spam protection – automatically rejects spam calls over SIP and H.323 protocols.
-This setting can be useful when operating in an open network with a public static IP address, as standard SIP and H.323 ports often receive "calls" from various scanner programs searching for vulnerabilities in IP telephony.
+This setting can be useful when operating in an open network with a public static IP address, as various scanner programs searching for vulnerabilities in IP telephony often target standard SIP and H.323 ports.

-4. Blocking incoming SIP calls (a stricter restriction than spam protection).
+4. Blocking incoming SIP calls (this is a stricter restriction than spam protection).

-5. Block all incoming calls if recording or streaming is running on the terminal.
+5. Blocking all incoming calls when recording or streaming is active on the terminal.

 # Enabling MCU Mode